LukeGarnham/Stumps-and-Studs-MS4/README.md

 Methodology:  I will copy and paste my base CSS code into [this CSS validator tool](https://jigsaw.w3.org/css-validator/).
 If there are any errors, I will either correct them or explain the reason for ignoring them and leaving them in my code.

 Results:  There were a couple of minor issues the validator highlighted which I corrected.
 One example was that the number of pixels for a box shadow effect had been typed as 3ox rather than 3px.
+Having corrected the minor issues, there are no errors in the base CSS file.

 #### JavaScript